Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

+In other words, transport 2-functors on $M$ with $\mathcal{B}\mathfrak{G}$-structure are classified up to isomorphism by the non-abelian differential cohomology of $M$ with values in $\mathfrak{G}$. \end{theorem}

-Let us specify two particular examples of differential non-abelian cohomology which have been treated in the literature: \begin{enumerate} \item The Lie 2-group $\mathfrak{G} = \mathcal{B}S^1$.
+Let us specify two particular examples of differential non-abelian cohomology which have appeared before in the literature: \begin{enumerate} \item The Lie 2-group $\mathfrak{G} = \mathcal{B}S^1$.
 We leave it as an easy exercise to the reader to check that our differential non-abelian cohomology is precisely degree two Deligne cohomology,

-Deligne cohomology \cite{brylinski1} is one of the well-known local description of abelian gerbes with connection, which hence appears as a particular case of local data for transport 2-functors.
+Deligne cohomology \cite{brylinski1} is a well-known local description of abelian gerbes with connection.

 \item The Lie 2-group $\mathfrak{G}=\mathrm{AUT}(H)$ for $H$ some ordinary Lie group $H$.
-We also leave it to the reader to check our differential cocycles corresponds precisely to the local description of connections in non-abelian gerbes given by Breen and Messing \cite{breen1} (see Remark \ref{rem2} below).
-Furthermore, the existence of 1-morphisms between differential cocycles corresponds precisely to the equivalence relation used in \cite{breen1}.
-Summarizing, we have an equality
+We also leave it to the reader to check that our differential cocycles are precisely the local description of connections in non-abelian gerbes given by Breen and Messing \cite{breen1} (see Remark \ref{rem2} below).
+Thus, we have an equality